hanakai-rb/repo-sync/README.md

 - Pushes to the main branch
 - [Manual triggers](https://github.com/hanakai-rb/repo-sync/actions/workflows/repo-sync.yml)

-Later, we should add a nightly sync to catch syncs that should run due to changes in the target repos' `repo-sync.yml` data (or alternatively, sync another workflow to each repo that triggers a sync in reponse to `repo-sync.yml` being updated).
 > [!TIP]
 > Later, we should add a daily scheduled run to trigger files changes in response to `repo-sync.yml` changs in each repo.
 Alternatively, we could sync a dedicated workflow to each repo that triggers a sync in _this_ repo reponse to `repo-sync.yml` being updated.